Clock tower of reid centennial hall

 Paper Residual Check Release

-Students usually receive the whole semester’s financial aid funds early in the term, sometimes before the term begins.
+Students usually receive the whole semester’s financial aid funds early in the term.
 It’s kind of like an advance on a paycheck.
 Once an aid recipient has attended 60% of the term the federal aid is ‘fully earned’.
 Students who receive federal aid and do not complete 60% of the semester must repay a portion of the ‘unearned’ aid immediately.
 The earlier a student withdraws, the less aid they earn.
 Students who do not withdraw and do not pass any classes (receive all “F” grades) are also required to repay some of their financial aid.
 Please contact Student Accounts and/or the Financial Aid Office before you make a decision to withdraw or if you have any questions.

 International students are subject to tax on non-qualified scholarships and/or waivers.